nestybox/sysbox-ee/docs/user-guide/concepts.md

 For more info on system containers, see this [blog article](https://blog.nestybox.com/2019/09/13/system-containers.html).

-Sysbox is a low-level container runtime that creates system containers.
+Sysbox is a container runtime that creates system containers.

 ## Inner and Outer Containers